 VMPC is proud to state that it has adopted the Code and encourages all its members to do the same.

-Canadian Code for Volunteer Involvement (CCVI) - Released by Volunteer Canada on April 16, 2012.
+Canadian Code for Volunteer Involvement (CCVI) - Released by Volunteer Canada in 2017.

 For more information please contact the Chair of Professional Standards.